New Haven Water Quality at a Glance

 Latest Testing Results

-- Comprehensive Monitoring: RWA conducts over 110,000 drinking water tests annually across its system, collecting more than 8,000 water samples in 2023 to ensure the highest quality standards are maintained.
+- Comprehensive Monitoring: RWA conducts over 100,000 drinking water tests annually across its system, collecting thousands of water samples to ensure the highest quality standards are maintained.

-- Testing Scope: The authority tests for more than 100 contaminants including lead, organic compounds, radon, PFAS compounds, and disinfection byproducts throughout the distribution network.
+- Testing Scope: The authority tests for more than 70 regulated compounds and over 40 unregulated contaminants including lead, organic compounds, PFAS compounds, and disinfection byproducts throughout the distribution network.

 - Compliance Status: RWA’s water consistently meets or exceeds all federal EPA and Connecticut Department of Public Health drinking water standards, maintaining full compliance with regulatory requirements.